vnzbergstrom/ProjectExamples/Clustering-for-Marketing.md

 ![](Clustering-for-Marketing_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-# create Visualizations for the Continuous Variables
+# Create Visualizations for the Continuous Variables

 Outputs an individual plot for each continuous variable and show the value of each medoid by each cluster (clusters are on the x-axis).
 These